Gilles Villemure: Playing career

 Villemure played a season in the junior leagues with the Guelph Biltmores of the Ontario Hockey Association (OHA).
 He then spent ten years in the minor leagues, principally with the Vancouver Canucks of the Western Hockey League (WHL), the Baltimore Clippers and the Buffalo Bisons of the American Hockey League (AHL).
 He was a star in the minors; in each of his final two seasons in the AHL, 1968–69 and 1969–70, he won the Les Cunningham Award with the Bisons as the league's most valuable player, leading all goaltenders in the playoffs the second year to backstop the Bisons to the Calder Cup in their final season.
 During his minor league career, he led his league in goals against average three times and in shutouts five times.
 During this time he was called up on several brief occasions by the New York Rangers, with whom he had signed in 1964.

 The 1970–71 season saw Villemure called to the NHL for good as the Rangers' backup to Eddie Giacomin.
 Over the next three seasons, Villemure recorded a sparkling 66–27–10 mark, with ten shutouts and a goals-against average never higher than 2.30, and shared the Vezina Trophy with Giacomin in 1971.
 He played in the NHL All-Star Game all three seasons, allowing only a single goal and recording the lowest career GAA of any All-Star Game goaltender.
-The Rangers were a powerhouse at that time, reaching the Stanley Cup finals in 1972.
+The Rangers were a powerhouse at that time, finishing second in the league, and reaching the Stanley Cup Finals in 1972, being the runners-up in both the regular season and playoffs to the Boston Bruins.
+Due to Giacomin injuring his knee in the semi-finals against the Chicago Black Hawks, Villemure played in Games Two, Five, and Six.

 By the 1974–75 season, with both goaltenders aging, Villemure had become the number one goaltender in New York, but had only modest success, and was traded to the Chicago Black Hawks in the off-season.
 He backed up Tony Esposito and appeared in only 21 games in two years, and he retired after the 1976–77 season.

 In 2009, the book 100 Ranger Greats ranked Villemure No. 48 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.